-Recreational fishers may harvest Mud Crabs using pots, dillies, spears, crab hooks, hook and line, hand net, cast net or drag net.
+Recreational fishers may harvest Giant Mud Crabs using pots, dillies, spears, crab hooks, hook and line, hand net, cast net or drag net.
 A gear limit of five pots or dillies per person applies, with a maximum of 10 pots/dillies per vessel.
-The use of pots and traps accounts for around 15 per cent of fishing effort (in hours) by recreational fishers in the NT.
+The use of pots and traps accounts for around 15% of fishing effort (in hours) by recreational fishers in the NT2.
 However, this statistic includes soak times of "cherabin pots" used to target Giant Freshwater Prawns (Macrobrachium spinipes) and Redclaw (Cherax quadricarinatus).

-Eighty five percent of Mud Crabs harvested by Indigenous fishers are taken by hand or with spears.
-These two collection methods account for around 50 per cent of all fishing events by Indigenous fishers in the NT.
-Very few FTO clients target Mud Crabs, with "crabbing" constituting around 1 per cent of the reported fishing effort (in hours) by this user group.
+Most (85%) of Giant Mud Crabs harvested by Aboriginal fishers are taken by hand or with spears.
+These two collection methods account for around 50% of all fishing events by Aboriginal fishers in the NT3.
+Very few FTO clients target Giant Mud Crabs, with "crabbing" constituting around 1% of the reported fishing effort (in hours) by this user group.

 The gear used by the Mud Crab Fishery (pots and gillnets) is either highly selective or is operated in such a manner that minimises the risk of interactions with TEPS.
-There were no reported interactions between the Mud Crab Fishery and TEPS in 2015.
+There were no reported interactions between the Mud Crab Fishery and TEPS in 2016.
 Similarly, the actions of this fishery are considered to have little impact on other ecosystem components.

-There were few compliance issues in the Mud Crab Fishery in 2015 and there is no evidence of systematic non-compliance.
-Those offences that were detected included the possession of either under-sized crabs or commercially unsuitable (soft-shelled) crabs.
+There were few compliance issues in the Mud Crab Fishery in 2016 and there is no evidence of systematic non-compliance.
+Detected offences included the possession of either under-size crabs or commercially unsuitable (soft-shelled) crabs.